 When starting off, we did offer printing services and branding of promotional material.
 However, this would take a back seat in later years amongst our product and services.
 The problem with an ageing industry such as printing is that the only key differentiator may be cost.
 Back then, the industry was not too proliferated but the barriers to entry were lowered with cheaper machines.
 The cost of running the machines however was and still is not cheap.
 Some businesses though count on volumes to break even.
 This led to serious commoditisation of printing and promotional materials.
 When you are in an industry where some players are banking on 5% margins, you better exit… FAST!

-We still do provide printing services, but to those willing to pay.
-The only key difference being our reliability to deliver within short time frames… nothing special!
+We still do provide printing services, but to those willing to pay for higher quality.
+What differentiates our service is our reliability to deliver within short time frames… nothing special!